konstantinbelousovEC/qt-painter/doc/en/README-ENG.md

 ## TODO:

-- Add brush drawing mode ✅
-- Add polygon creation mode ✅
+- Add a mode for drawing broken lines
-- Add straight line creation mode ✅
+- Add a text drawing mode
+- Add a display list of graphic scene layers
-- Add polyline creation mode
+- Add hotkeys for app modes
-- Add text writing mode
+- Add saving images in raster format
-- Add export to svg-format
+- Add export to svg format
-- Add the ability to select colors for the created shapes
 - Add the ability to change colors for created shapes
+- Add the ability to edit the sizes of shapes
-- Add a serialization/deserialization of a graphic scene using Google Protocol Buffers
+- Add serialization/deserialization of a graphic scene using Google Protocol Buffers